qcscot/constitution/constitution.md

 ## Subscriptions

 There is no cost of membership.
-On occasion we may decide to charge an entry fee if we have to incur costs in order to put on an event, however we will endeavour to avoid this wherever possible.
+On occasion we may decide to charge an entry fee if we have to incur costs in order to put on an event, but we will endeavour to avoid this wherever possible.

 ## Committee

 The committee exists primarily for the management of our finances.
-Other day to day activities are organised by the volunteers on #organisation-scotland slack channel on the queer code slack.
+Other day to day activities are organised by the volunteers on the #organisation-scotland Slack channel on the Queer Code Slack.
-See https://queer-code.org for details on how to join this slack.
+See https://queer-code.org for details on how to join this Slack.

 The committee will be formed of a minimum of two people: a chairperson and treasurer.
 Additional committee members may be appointed as required.